Home » Blog » Unveiling the Secrets of Geotextile Fabric: The Key to Durable Decomposed Granite Paths

 Do I Need Geotextile Fabric Under a Gravel Driveway?

-Using geotextile fabric under a gravel driveway is highly recommended and offers several benefits:
+Yes, using geotextile fabric under a gravel driveway is a good idea.
+It helps:

 Does Geotextile Fabric Let Water Through?